Support services across the University

 Skills@library.
 For support with academic skills, such as note taking, dissertation and final year project support, online tutorials and 1-1 sessions.

 The Edge.
 Intramural Sport offers a great way to get involved with sport at university.
 The programme offers a huge range of weekly recreational sport, leagues and tournaments, with something to suit everyone.

-IT Help Desk.
+IT Service Desk.
 As well as day to day IT issues such as printing, passwords and email account, they offer a repair service for broken laptops, free daily laptop loans and data recovery services.